papoanaya/emacs_utils/README.md

   This MUSE driver may be rough around the edges but it works good enough for me.
 - muse-man.el : MUSE driver for groff manual pages (-man).
+- muse-groff.el : MUSE driver for groff MOM macros. (-mom) This is my personal version that matches the latest version of the MOM macros.
+One is included in the muse distribution.

 The org-old directory contains deprecated items in org mode